oskarnesheim/WebDev_project2/Docs/Feedback.md

-# Feedback
+# Feedback and version log

 In our peer reviews we received different feedback from other students.
 We have then tried to see on the feedback and improve our application.
 In this document we will go through the feedback we received and what we have done with it.
+We will also provied an version log were we sum up what the features of that version is.

 ## Delivery 1

+### Version log

+_In this version we had implemented the following:_

+- Frontend with nearly all functionality including:
+  - Grid with 20 pokemons on home page
+  - Searching functionality
+  - Filtering/sorting functionality
+  - Navbar
+  - Pokemon-stats page
+  - My team page
+  - Reviews for pokemons (saved in localstorage)
+- Mockup data with 20 pokemons

+### Feedback

 _In this delivery we got feedback from 7 different groups.
 We have tried to go through all the feedback and how we solved it.
 We recived several things we could improve and have tried to sum it up in the following:_